 Thankfully, you don’t need to accept the default court rules and have a traditional adversary divorce.
 If you and your partner would prefer to divorce on your terms and by your rules, then you might want to consider signing a prenup that details whether and how much alimony one of you will pay, how property will be divided, and who will be responsible for what debt.

 The only limitation of a prenup is that you cannot make decisions regarding custody or child support, and will need to address that before a Judge.
 However, you can still agree to mediate these issues or to decide them through a collaborative divorce process; thereby, reducing the odds of finding yourself in a courtroom trench war.

 Do we want to be able to make financial and legal decisions for each other?

 Contrary to popular belief, one spouse cannot make financial or legal decisions for the other by virtue of being married.
 This may seem irrelevant now, but if a situation arises where one spouse is unavailable, do you want the other spouse to step in and make the final decision.

 For example, spouse A gets in a bad car accident and is in a coma for the foreseeable future with hopes of recovery.
 The medical bills become so much that spouse B needs to sell the house to pay the bills, but because spouse A is on the deed, spouse B cannot sell without spouse A’s signature.
 Spouse B would need to go to court to become spouse A’s guardian in order to the sell the house.
 The court may grant the request or decide that another person should be the guardian, further complicating the situation.

 If you and your partner trust each other and want to avoid a scenario like the one described above, then you might consider executing a powers of attorney naming the other as an attorney-in-fact.

 If you and your partner have discussed these questions and want to set up a health care directive, power of attorney, or get a prenuptial agreement, let us know.
-We'd be happy to help at MDC Family Law!
+We'd be happy to help!